perfsonar/docs/mca_install.rst

 Debian
 ============

-At the moment Debian package for MCA is not available.
+Debian packages for MCA are not available yet.
+Debian users that wish to try the MCA should do it from a CentOS host or from withing a Docker container (see above for details).

 Post Installation Configuration
 ###################################